RupankarCh/my-notes/Windows/Windows Server Administration/readme.md

 # Name Resolution:
-The process of translating  human-friendly hostnames into IP addresses that computers and other network devices can  understand.
+The process of translating  human-friendly hostnames into IP addresses and vise versa,so that computers and other network devices can  understand.

 1. **Host File:** Name Resolution begins at the local level with the hosts file, situated in **%SystemRoot%\system32\drivers\etc**.
 It contains mappings of IP  addresses to hostnames.
 Administrators can manually edit this file to add static mappings.
 2. **DNS (Domain Name System):** The primary name resolution service used vy microsoft server environments.
 DNS operates based on a distributed database  system where various DNS servers store information about different domains.